 You’re about to reach for the toilet paper, but then you pause.
 Is bamboo toilet paper better for the environment?
 Is it even a thing?
 Well, yes and no. As with most things, it depends on the product in question.
-Toilet paper is made of wood pulp and chemicals, so some brands are better than others when it comes to sustainability and environmental impact.
+Toilet paper consists of wood pulp and chemicals, so some brands are better than others regarding sustainability and environmental impact.

 Why is toilet paper bad for the environment?